qmkDuran/JMD-React-Portfolio/README.md

 ## Lessons Learned

-- How to use HTML, CSS and JavaScipt.
+- How to use React and CSS
-- How to use the Media Stream API and Screen Capturing API.
+- How to use Netlify to deploy the website.